daler/dotfiles/_sources/nvim-plugins.rst.txt

 .. note::

-   nvim 0.11 changed the way LSPs are handled, making them more natively integrated.
-These dotfiles now support nvim 0.11+ and are backwards compatible with 0.10.
+   These dotfiles use the native LSP configuration API and require nvim 0.12 or newer.

 .. contents::
    :local: